tosin2013/dddhexagonalworkshop/01-End-to-End-DDD/09-Data-Transfer-Objects.md

 ## Next Steps

 In the final step, we'll create the `AttendeeEndpoint` REST controller that serves as the inbound adapter for our hexagonal architecture.
-The endpoint will receive HTTP requests, convert them to commands, delegate to our domain service, transform results to DTOs, and return JSON responses, completing our end-to-end DDD implementation.
+The endpoint will receive HTTP requests, convert them to commands, delegate to our domain service, transform results to DTOs, and return JSON responses, completing our end-to-end DDD implementation: [Step 10: Inbound Adapters](10-Inbound-Adapters.md)